-In April 2014, a new Clinical Trials Regulation, (EU) No 536/2014, or the New CT Regulation, was adopted which will replace the current Clinical Trials Directive 2001/20/EC.
+In April 2014, a new Clinical Trials Regulation, (EU) No 536/2014 was adopted which will replace the current Clinical Trials Directive 2001/20/EC.
 To ensure that the rules for clinical trials are identical throughout the European Union, the new EU clinical trials legislation was passed as a "regulation" that is directly applicable in all EU member states.
-All clinical trials performed in the European Union are required to be conducted in accordance with the Clinical Trials Directive 2001/20/EC until the new Clinical Trials Regulation (EU) No 536/2014 becomes applicable.
-Although the New CT Regulation entered into force on June 16, 2014 the timing of its application depends on the development of a fully functional EU clinical trials portal and database, which will be confirmed by an independent audit.
-The New CT Regulation becomes applicable six months after the European Commission publishes a notice of this confirmation.
-It is unlikely for the notice to be published in 2020.
-It is currently estimated that an audit of the system will commence in December 2020.
-Despite not yet being in force, the New CT Regulation is being treated as the template with respect to the emphasis it places on the need for transparency, accuracy and fairness in reporting clinical data.
+All clinical trials performed in the European Union are required to be conducted in accordance with the Clinical Trials Directive 2001/20/EC until the new Clinical Trials Regulation (EU) No 536/2014 becomes applicable, which is scheduled to be in 2019.
+While not yet in force, the new Regulation is being treated as the template with respect to the emphasis it places on the need for transparency, accuracy and fairness in reporting clinical data.

-The New CT Regulation aims to harmonize, simplify and streamline the approval of clinical trials in the European Union.
-The main characteristics of the New CT Regulation include:
+The new Regulation (EU) No 536/2014 aims to harmonize, simplify and streamline the approval of clinical trials in the European Union.
+The main characteristics of the Regulation include:

-- · A streamlined application procedure via a single-entry point, the EU portal. - A single set of documents to be prepared and submitted for the application as well as simplified reporting procedures that will spare sponsors from submitting broadly identical information separately to various bodies and different member states. - A harmonized procedure for the assessment of applications for clinical trials, which is divided in two parts.
+- · A streamlined application procedure via a single entry point, the EU portal. - · A single set of documents to be prepared and submitted for the application as well as simplified reporting procedures that will spare sponsors from submitting broadly identical information separately to various bodies and different member states. - · A harmonized procedure for the assessment of applications for clinical trials, which is divided in two parts.
 Part I is assessed jointly by all member states concerned.
-Part II is assessed separately by each member state concerned. - Strictly defined deadlines for the assessment of clinical trial application. - The involvement of the ethics committees in the assessment procedure in accordance with the national law of the member state concerned but within the overall timelines defined by the New CT Regulation.
+Part II is assessed separately by each member state concerned. - · Strictly defined deadlines for the assessment of clinical trial application. - The involvement of the ethics committees in the assessment procedure in accordance with the national law of the member state concerned but within the overall timelines defined by the Regulation (EU) No 536/2014.